Laravel 11 - How to Integrate Google reCAPTCHA v3

 Run the following command.

-Step # 5 : Obtain reCAPTCHA V3 Site Key and Site Secret.
+Step # 5 : Obtain reCAPTCHA V3 Site Key and Secret.

-Create a label for your site for identification.
+- Create a label for your site (this will help you identify your keys later).

 RECAPTCHAV3_SITEKEY="Define your SITE KEY here"